A medieval must-see by the beaches of Normandy

 {{ticket-block-triple}}

-To give it its official name, “Abbaye du Mont Saint-Michel” is a UNESCO World Heritage Site that welcomes millions of visitors each year.
-A picturesque island village in Normandy that is steeped in history.
+The “Abbaye du Mont Saint-Michel” is a UNESCO World Heritage Site on a picturesque island village in Normandy that is steeped in history.
+The famous medieval abbey sits at the top and the island and the abbey are one of the most famous landmarks in France.

 The history of Mont Saint-Michel dates back to the 8th century (708) when Bishop Aubert built a small church on the island after claiming to have been visited by Archangel Michel 3 times in a dream, asking him to build a sanctuary on what was known at the time as 'Monte Tombe', now known as Mont Saint-Michel.

 Over the centuries, the island grew in importance as a pilgrimage site and a centre of religious learning.
-The iconic abbey was constructed by the Benedictine Monks between the 11th and 16th centuries (they moved there in 966), when they realised how important the location was.
+The famous abbey was constructed by the Benedictine Monks between the 11th and 16th centuries (they moved there in 966), when they realised how important it was.
 Various additions and renovations have since been made over time.
+It was then made a site of historical importance in 1874 when it was listed as a historic monument.

 You can explore the island and the abbey with over 20 rooms open to the public.
 You can either explore by yourself or as part of a guided tour.
 See our ticket options for further details.